Andre Dozzell: Queens Park Rangers

 On 15 June 2021, Dozzell joined Championship club Queens Park Rangers on a three-year contract for an undisclosed fee.
 He scored his first league goal for the West London side in a 2–0 win away to Middlesbrough on 2 September 2023.

 Dozzell joined Championship rivals Birmingham City on 19 January 2024 on loan for the rest of the 2023–24 season.
 He played regularly under Tony Mowbray's management, scoring the winning goal against Blackburn Rovers and reportedly "dictat[ing] the play" as Birmingham came from behind to beat Sunderland in mid-February.
 However, after Mowbray took medical leave and the team slipped down the table, Birmingham Lives Alex Dicken thought Dozzell was "found wanting in the grind of a relegation battle", and BBC Sport's Nick Mashiter thought he "made little impact" as Birmingham failed to avoid the drop to League One.

 Portsmouth

 After a trial with Sheffield United went well but did not lead to a contract, Dozzell joined Portsmouth, newly promoted to the Championship.
 He signed a 12-month deal with a club option for a second year.
 The club exercised the extension option at the end of the 2024–25 season.

+D.C.
+United

+On 6 May 2026, Dozzell rejected the offer of a new contract from Portsmouth, agreeing to join Major League Soccer club D.C.
+United.